avik191/SocketChat/README.md

 # SocketChat
 Simple group chat between clients using socket programming.
-Tcp protocol is used for communication Server side and Client side both codes are there
+Tcp protocol is used for communication.
+Server side and Client side both codes are there